sjc/jag3d/README.md

 The interface to the library (described below) requires two pieces of information to represent the model to be rendered: the model data (`N3DObjdata`, described above) and a `Transform`.

 The `Transform` contains the position (`xpos`, `ypos`, `zpos`) and rotation around each axis (`alpha` `beta` and `gamma` for x, y and z axis) of the object in world space.
+This struct was named `angles` in the original `demo.c` code.
 Rotations by default are represented by a value between 0 and 2047, so that each step represent 1/1024 of Pi and there are 2048 steps in a complete rotation.
 The `AddRotation()` and `SubRotation()` macros can be used to keep these values clamped, although this is not required by the renderer.

 The camera's position and rotation are also represented by an instance of `Transform`.